Tree-level scattering amplitudes in nonlocal field theories: Field redefinition and scattering amplitudes

 {{\bf Proof.}} Let us consider the first order in the Taylor expansion for the functional $S_{\rm loc}(\Phi_k')$, \be S_{\rm loc}(\Phi_k') = S_{\rm loc}(\Phi_k + \delta \Phi_k) \simeq S_{\rm loc}(\Phi_k) + \frac{\delta S_{\rm loc}}{\delta \Phi_i} \delta \Phi_i = S_{\rm loc}(\Phi_k) + E_i \, \delta \Phi_i \, . \ee If we can find a weakly nonlocal (analytic) expression for $\delta \Phi_i$ such that (note that the argument of the functionals $S$ and $S_{\rm loc}$ is now the same) \be S(\Phi_k) = S_{\rm loc}(\Phi_k) + E_i \, \delta \Phi_i\,, \ee then there exists a field redefinition $\Phi_i \rightarrow \Phi_i'$ satisfying \eqref{FR}.
 Hence, the two actions $S(\Phi_k)$ and $S_{\rm loc}(\Phi_k')$ are tree-level equivalent.
-The general field redefinition (\ref{FRQ}) at any order in $F$ is given in \cite{Anselmi:2006yh} and the application of the theorem to (\ref{action}) yields \be S_{{\rm loc}}(\Phi'_k) = S_{\rm loc}(\Phi_k) + E_i(\Phi_k) F_{i j}(\Phi_k) E_j (\Phi_k) = S(\Phi_k) \, . \ee Therefore, the nonlocal functional of the fields $\Phi_k$ coincides with the local functional of the fields $\Phi'_k$. \qedsymbol
+The general field redefinition (\ref{FRQ}) at any order in $F$ is given in \cite{Anselmi:2006yh} and the application of the theorem to (\ref{actiongen}) yields \be S_{{\rm loc}}(\Phi'_k) = S_{\rm loc}(\Phi_k) + E_i(\Phi_k) F_{i j}(\Phi_k) E_j (\Phi_k) = S(\Phi_k) \, . \ee Therefore, the nonlocal functional of the fields $\Phi_k$ coincides with the local functional of the fields $\Phi'_k$.

-\begin{crl} For the theory (\ref{action}), the perturbative spectrum is the same of the local theory (\ref{localT}).
+For the theory (\ref{actiongen}), the perturbative spectrum is the same of the local theory (\ref{localT}).
 Therefore, the Hilbert space of the asymptotic states of the nonlocal and local theories coincide.
-Therefore, by virtue of the field redefinition, the tree-level scattering processes are all and only the same. \end{crl} This result was shown in vacuum in \cite{Dona:2015tra} and we have generalized it here to a theory with matter.
+Therefore, by virtue of the field redefinition, the tree-level scattering processes are all and only the same. \qedsymbol

+This result was shown in vacuum in \cite{Dona:2015tra} and we have generalized it here to a theory with matter.
 We will reach the same conclusion in section \ref{sec:pert} via a different route.